Lifeinthecloud/VideoPlayerBundle/README.md

 VideoPlayerBundle
 =================

-The VideoPlayerBundle adds support for a database-backed user system in Symfony2.
+The VideoPlayerBundle adds support for a database-backed video system in Symfony2.
-It provides a flexible framework for video management that aims to handle common tasks such as video registration.
+It provides a flexible framework for video management that aims to handle common tasks such as reading from hosting websites videos: Youtube, Vimeo, Dailymotion.

 Documentation
 -------------